The Best Backups for Linux: Essential Protection for Your Systems

 Ransomware resilience has become a critical feature for the best Linux backup solutions:

-As ransomware attacks increase in sophistication, backup immutability has transitioned from a nice-to-have feature to an essential capability for the best Linux backup programs.
+As ransomware attacks increase in sophistication, backup immutability has transitioned from a nice-to-have feature to an essential capability for the best Linux backup tools.

 Artificial intelligence capabilities are enhancing Linux backup solutions in several ways: